416rehman/splite/README.md

 5. VC Only Commands
 6. NSFW Only Commands
 7. User Blacklist (Bot owner can use `blacklist @user` to blacklist a user)
+8. Restricted Commands - `Owner` type commands can only be used by the bot owner, `Manager` type commands can only be used by the bot managers and owners.

 #### Creating Classic and Slash Commands - Code Sample